Why AI isn't making complex software quotes 60% cheaper

 - 20% Development (Coding): The actual writing of code.
 This is the part that feels most "productive" but has historically been the smallest slice of the pie.
 It's also the most automatable.

-- 40% Quality & Finishing: Unit/integration testing, code review, security audits, performance tuning, UAT, bug fixing, documentation, deployment pipelines, monitoring setup, and production stabilization.
-This is where projects live or die.
 The rule's power isn't in its precision, it's in reminding teams that coding is the easy part.
 The expensive parts are deciding what to build and ensuring it actually works in the real world.

-AI's Assault on the 20%: Real Gains, Real Limits
+AI's assault on the 20%: Real gains, real limits

 Walk into any software agency Slack channel in 2026 and you'll see the same story: clients citing AI tools and demanding massive price cuts.
 Some founders are blunt: "Claude just built my MVP in a weekend, why should I pay you $80k?"